Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

 We now consider minimizing the following constrained least squares objective to recover the channel tensor $\calB^\star$:

 where we define a set of order-$3$ TT format tensor as following:

-The advantage of the least-squares formulation is that it allows the application of well-established tools from standard matrix/tensor regression models, such as the Restricted Isometry Property (RIP) condition \cite{donoho2006compressed, candes2006robust, candes2008introduction,Rauhut17, qin2024quantum}, as detailed in the following discussion.
+The advantage of the least-squares formulation is that it allows the application of well-established tools from standard matrix/tensor regression models, such as the RIP condition \cite{donoho2006compressed, candes2006robust, candes2008introduction,Rauhut17, qin2024quantum}, as detailed in the following discussion.
 Subsequently, we provide a rigorous theoretical analysis, deriving error bounds for channel estimation.